grow/grow/content/docs/podspec.md

 out_dir: /static/css/
 [/sourcecode]

+### meta

+Metadata set at a level global to the pod.
+Metadata here is arbitrary, unstructured, and can be used by templates via `{{podspec.meta}}`.
+Typcal uses for metadata may be for setting analytics tracking IDs, site verification IDs, etc.

+[sourcecode:yaml]
+meta:
+  key: value
+  google_analytics: UA-12345
+[/sourecode]

+### sitemap

+Add `sitemap` to autogenerate a `sitemap.xml` file for your project.

+[sourcecode:yaml]
+sitemap:
+  enabled: yes
+  path: "/{root}/sitemap.xml"   # Optional.
+  collections:                  # Optional.
+  - pages
+  locales:                      # Optional.
+  - en
+  - fr
+[/sourcecode]

 ### deployments

 A mapping of named deployments.
 The deployment destination is determined by the `destination` key.
 The remaining keys are configuration parameters for the deployment.
 The `default` name can be used to specify the pod's default deployment.
 An `env` can optionally be specified.